0

 Distance: 281 miles

-Say goodbye to the wide open spaces of Oklahoma and Texas as we make our way into the heart of the Western United States and one of her most beautiful cities, Santa Fe, New Mexico.
-This quaint mountain town is nestled high in the Sangre de Cristo, or Blood of Christ, mountain range, which are thought to have been names for the deep red hues of the mountains during some sunrises and sunsets.
+Say goodbye to the wide-open spaces of Oklahoma and Texas as we make our way into the heart of the Western United States and one of her most beautiful cities, Santa Fe, New Mexico.
+This quaint mountain town is nestled high in the Sangre de Cristo, or Blood of Christ, mountain range, which is thought to have been named for the deep red hues of the mountains during some sunrises and sunsets.
 Santa Fe is rich in Spanish and Native American history and culture, a unique blend that is reflected in the local art, architecture and cuisine.
 Our home for the next two nights is a small boutique hotel in the heart of Old Santa Fe.
-You can’t spend more than just a few minutes walking the narrow streets of Santa Fe before you fall in love with this city and her colourful people.
+You can’t spend more than just a few minutes walking the narrow streets of Santa Fe before you fall in love with this city and its colourful people.Distance: 198 miles

 The road leads down the hill this morning and we get a chance to see the lands that entranced and sustained the Native Americans for centuries.
 Albuquerque is high desert and we see a change in scenery.
 The red dirt plateaus and cactus blooms are an artist’s dream.
 There are some examples of adobe architecture along our ride this morning so take some time to see how beautiful and unique they are.
 As the day goes on we start to see rocks.
 Why are rocks interesting you say?
 They're petrified!
 The Petrified Forest National Park is a must see.
 We’ll stop in and watch a short video that explains it all.
 Once we leave the visitors centre you’ll see miles of petrified logs, rocks, and artifacts.
-New Mexico is the home to one of the oldest constantly inhabited cites in the America.
+New Mexico is the home to one of the oldest constantly inhabited cities in America.
 Sky City is Native American city on top of massive rock outcrops.
-We’ll detour to see this once in a lifetime view before continuing on to Gallup.
-If you haven’t purchased any Native American jewellry or artifacts yet, Gallup is the place to buy these.
+We’ll detour to see this once-in- a-lifetime view before continuing on to Gallup.
+If you haven’t purchased any Native American jewellery or artefacts yet, Gallup is the place to buy these.Distance: 257 miles

-Its seems that our ride is just getting better and better each day.
+It seems that our ride is just getting better and better each day.
 Many of the Route 66 riders are aware of these famous landmarks and today you’ll see a few more.
 The hotel rooms in Holbrook, AZ. that are built to look like teepees is on the list.
 The Eagles band must have passed through Winslow, Arizona and had some time on their hands.
 There is a fantastic and must have photo opportunity here.
 Once we finish singing the song “Standing on a corner in Winslow Arizona” a few times in our head we remount and continue on to Flagstaff.
 The miles of road just before Flagstaff are great riding.
 We’ll stop in Flagstaff and peruse the local flavour.
 Flagstaff is turning out to be a burgeoning town with a hip, uptown flair.
-Good architecture isn’t this town’s best known feature but there are still a few hidden old route 66 remnants to discover.
+Good architecture isn’t this town’s best-known feature but there are still a few hidden old Route 66 remnants to discover.
 Next up: The Grand Canyon.
 It is GRAND.
 It’s hard to explain just how big and marvellous the Grand Canyon is.
 No picture truly captures the grandeur and enormous size of this natural wonder.
 Here is where your tour leader shines.
-We’ll show you how to find the best photo stops and navigate this park with ease.
+We’ll show you how to find the best photo stops and navigate this park with ease.Today is an opportunity to just admire the park at your own pace, take in a 3D movie about how the canyon evolved, or to get that just right picture.
+Eagle Rider can also assist you in taking an aerial trip of the canyon.
+Helicopters are running at full steam ferrying guests to the best seat in the house.
+Take a half hour or hour tour of the canyon by yourself or with some friends.
+You won’t be disappointed with this option.
+You’re tour leader may offer a side day trip today to the east around the canyon for a different view of it all.
+The Desert View Watch Tower on the east side offers a glimpse of the canyon you will certainly appreciate.
+Today will be one of the days in which you will fulfill one of your dreams of exploring one of the Seven Wonders of the World.

 Distance: 256 miles

 For those looking to get a real "Bird's Eye View" of the Grand Canyon be sure to let us know and we will arrange a morning helicopter ride over the heart of the South Rim.
 Later, we will have plenty of time to ride along the rim and stop for amazing vistas and photos.
-We will leave the Grand Canyon and pick Route 66 back up in Williams, Arizona before heading stops in the famous 66 towns of Seligman, Peach Springs, and Hackberry.
+We will leave the Grand Canyon and pick Route 66 back up in Williams, Arizona before heading to stops in the famous 66 towns of Seligman, Peach Springs, and Hackberry.

 Distance: 99 miles